SuttonNet

 • how competitive your industry is online;

-• how your website's software is structured; and
+• how well your website's software is structured;

 • whether you aim at a local, national or international market.

-You're ahead of the pack if you have a SuttonNet website.
-Structurally, our sites tick search engines' boxes, so they tend to rank high in online searches.
+You're ahead of the pack if you have a Bizazz website.
+Structurally, our sites tick search engines' boxes & tend to rank high in online searches.

 Google publicises some of the principles that they use to rank webpages.
-They certainly don't tell all, and their system changes from time to time.
 Here are some insights from Google:

 Search engine optimization (SEO) is often about making small modifications....When viewed individually, these changes might seem like incremental improvements, but when combined with other optimizations, they could have a noticeable impact on your site's user experience and performance in organic search results....